Philosyang/Philosyang.github.io/content/fun.md

 </details>

-## Other Games
+## Other Games & Hobbies

-Besides rhythm games, I also enjoy: pixel graphics, platformers (metroidvania), roguelike/lite, adventure/exploration, bullet hell, automation, strategy (_not_ puzzle), space, action, but I have been devoting almost all my leisure for either career growth or maimai for now.
+Besides rhythm games, I also enjoy: pixel graphics, platformers (metroidvania), roguelike/lite, adventure/exploration, bullet hell, automation, strategy (_not_ puzzle), space, action; also some visual novel (voiced ebook with fancy drawings).
+Basically give my steam profile a look and you will get it.

+Things like modded Minecraft and FFXIV were also my good times when I wasn't this chained to improving my life.
+AE2 is the best Minecraft mod.
+I'm no longer actively playing FFXIV because they killed BLM gameplay, it's extremely sad but if that's what they wanted, I will take the leave.

+I recently bought and have been playing ARC Raiders after watching Pekora play it.

+I watch vtubers and browse tech news when I'm too tired to play anything.

+---

+If I can ever have normal 5*8 work weeks in the future:

+I would like to further improve my Japanese skills so that I can fully understand voice dramas / any general broadcasts of my games / artists so that I can listen to them while driving.

+I want to pick up my piano (redoing staff notation) and look into music creation.